quantus-mitblr/Community-Activities/Community-Discussions/Discussion-1(Aug 3rd)/ABOUT.md

 * Areas of current and future research

 ## Steps for you to take
-1. Watch the lecture video on the QuantUs YouTube channel (link: {TBD})
+1. Watch the lecture video on the QuantUs YouTube channel (link: https://youtu.be/NM9rTs_vUxs)
 2. Refer to the PowerPoint presentation shared in this directory

 ### Extra Resources